Cooldude1259/Pi-Game/README.md

 - Install by pressing Code -> Downlaod Zip
 - Unzip file
 - Run the program by double clicking it or another way specific to your device

+If there is a different way to do things, please help me out.
+I am pretty new in coding and especially in GitHub and open-source things.
+If you can make a contribution, that would be deeply appreciated!